semihdesticioglu/Real-time-IoT-Sensor-Data-Dashboard/README.md

 2.2.
 Produce the data into the office-input Kafka topic.

-Detail code for Producing data to kafka can be seen in notebook producing_data_on_kafka.py.
-This part is an example from the code >
 ```
 --Create a kafka topic
 kafka-topics.sh --bootstrap-server localhost:9092 --create --topic office-input --partitions 5 --replication-factor 1